andrew-ge-wu/Site/content/posts/jarela-day-3-bridges-and-rebrand.md

 isn't sustainable and isn't the point.
 The point is that the box is on, it's mine, and it works.

+## What actually worked vs. what I shipped

+The most-integrations day so far.
+It's worth being honest about the gap between "shipped the code" and "the agent can actually use it."

+**WhatsApp bridge — ✅ connected, ⚠️ partially usable.**

+The bridge itself is `status: connected`, paired to my own number, no errors.
+One route wired: messages from myself → Assistant agent, labeled "Yourself".

+**The catch:** when I asked the Assistant *"can you send a message to myself on WhatsApp?"* — it couldn't.
+The bridge was connected, but the WhatsApp **outbound-send tool wasn't in the Assistant's allow-list**.
+The agent said "give me a moment," got hit by today's own auto-retry nudge, and still couldn't send.
+The tool literally wasn't bound.

+Lesson: **bridge connectivity ≠ agent capability.** Wiring the channel and granting the agent the tool are two separate steps.
+I only did one of them today.
+That gap is the most useful failure mode from the whole rebuild — when you compose a system out of little pieces, infra availability and agent capability drift apart the moment you stop looking.

+**Gmail — ✅ working, with a subtle bug.**

+The in-app *Connect Gmail* button ran the full OAuth dance and stored the refresh token in SQLite. `gmail_search` returned real results on the first try.

+**But** `gmail_search` with `query: "is:unread", max_results: 1`
+came back as *"you have 1 unread email"* when my actual inbox has thousands.
+The tool returns at most `max_results` rows; the agent read that as the total count.
+Need to either expose Gmail's `resultSizeEstimate` or add a separate `gmail_count` tool.
+Filed for tomorrow.

+Drafts-only for send is still the right default.
+Audit trail beats convenience every time.

+**Google Maps MCP — ⚠️ configured but agent-blind.**

+The `google-maps` MCP server from day 1 is still enabled and connected.
+But when I asked *"any interesting place around me?"*, the Assistant fell back to `web_search` — because the MCP's `maps_*` tools weren't in its allow-list.
+Same lesson as WhatsApp
+send: infra wired ≠ agent has the tool.
+The MCP server is healthy and idle; the agent doesn't know it exists.

+**`get_user_location` — ✅ end-to-end.**

+Browser geolocation prompt fired, consent granted, coordinates arrived (±22m) and got persisted to the user profile with `location_consent: 1`.
+The ` ```map ` code-fence embed rendered the coords as a Google Maps iframe with the API key injected server-side.
+This is the path I trust.

+**Time MCP — ❌ still broken from day 1.** `uvx mcp-server-time` fails on startup with `Connection closed`. `uvx` is the problem, not the server.
+Haven't fixed it yet.

+---

+The through-line of the three days: **the structural pieces are easy, the integration glue is where everything actually lives.**
+A bridge that's connected but whose tools aren't in the agent's allow-list is the system equivalent of having a phone with no contacts.
+The next phase is less about adding more channels and more about closing those gaps.

 ---

 *Repo: [github.com/andrew-ge-wu/jarela](https://github.com/andrew-ge-wu/jarela).